jobara/lcil/CONTRIBUTING.md

 ## Process/Workflow

 The project's [source code](https://github.com/fluid-project/lcil) is hosted on GitHub.
-In development work is committed to the [dev branch](https://github.com/fluid-project/lcil/tree/dev), and merged into main when it is ready for more production use.
+In development work is submitted via Pull Request (PR) and merged to the dev branch after passing review.
+From time-to-time work will be collected and packaged into a release.
+A production site can be deployed based off of a production branch, which will merge in releases from dev.
+If necessary a staging branch can be setup to deploy a staging site and test changes before adding them to the production site.

 ### Code style and linting